UPDATED SEPTEMBER 2020

 The best part of this practice log?
 Depending on your questions, it will export all of the form responses to a spreadsheet that you have access to!
 That certainly makes grading easy!

-Step 7: finally you can choose where to send the responses – do a new spreadsheet each week or a new sheet in an existing spreadsheet- tailor it to what works best for you! …and let Google do the organizing work!
+Step 7: You can choose where to send the responses – do a new spreadsheet each week or a new sheet in an existing spreadsheet- tailor it to what works best for you! …and let Google do the organizing work!

 Now with an easy to find link on your website, or a reminder email with the link in it (or both) students should be able to easily and efficiently submit their practice minutes!
 Obviously a weekly deadline is going to be a good and helpful thing, and completely do-able even if the student is absent!
 When you are ready for your form to close, just click on “responses” and “accepting responses”.
 This will change to “not accepting responses” and give you the option of a message stating why or directing students elsewhere.
 You could also just make all of these forms at the beginning of the year and only turn on one week at a time to save you a little legwork! **Google has a great “make a copy” feature!**